shanface33/shanface33b.github.io/_pages/about.md

 * 2023.08: A paper on street view imagery analysis is accepted by ISPRS Journal of Photogrammetry and Remote Sensing.
 * 2023.08: I’m starting a new position as Assistant Lab Director at [UB Media Forensic Lab (UB MDFL)](https://ubmdfl.cse.buffalo.edu/)!😊
 * 2023.08: A paper on image forgery detection is accepted by IEEE Transactions on Multimedia.
-* 2023.04: Two papers are accepted by the CVPR2023 Workshop on Media Forensics (WMF).
+* 2023.04: Two papers are accepted by CVPR2023 Workshop on Media Forensics (WMF).
 Our Autosplice dataset has been released ([link](https://github.com/shanface33/AutoSplice_Dataset))!
 * 2022.11: A paper on street view image inpainting is accepted by ISPRS Journal of Photogrammetry and Remote Sensing (Impact Factor: 12.7).
 * 2022.06: Two papers on Media Forensics are accepted by ICIP 2022.
 * 2022.01: A paper on Image-text De-contextualization Detection is accepted by ICASSP 2022.